 CIS set its foot first in Homa Bay in 2017.
-We made it from building a connection through network, to going through a whole vetting and school assessment process.
-CIS first developed a sack gardening project for our partner school, WKA, in view of the empty backyard in school.
+We succeeded by building local connections through networking and going through a whole vetting and school assessment process.
+CIS first developed a sack gardening project for our partner school WKA, after noticing their empty backyard.

 We began to scale-up our operation in Nairobi, after the successful pilot in Homa Bay in 2017.
-We made several adjustments after the evaluation of the pilot, including establishment of co-creation board comprising teachers, students, parents and CIS staff, helping to generate a win-win solution for both school and CIS.
+We made several adjustments after the evaluation of the pilot, including the establishment of a co-creation board comprising teachers, students, parents and CIS staff, helping to generate a win-win solution for both school and CIS.

-We have sent experts from Sweden to Kenya to conduct co-creation workshop in July 2018.
-The aim is to generate a solution by combining local knowledge of school teachers/ parents and CIS’s professional consulting expertise.
+We sent experts from Sweden to Kenya to conduct a co-creation workshop in July 2018.
+The aim was to generate a solution by combining local knowledge of school teachers/ parents and CIS’s professional consulting expertise.
 We expect more innovative and tailored proposals to be launched after the workshop.

-In July 2018, Nakuru became the third city in Kenya where we set foot on.
+In July 2018, Nakuru became the third city in Kenya where we set foot.
 Our new partner school is completely new to farming yet has the will to sustain financially.